alonsod86/computer-vision-playground/README.md

-Face detection algorithms
+# Face detection algorithms

-Playground for exploring several face detection algorithms
+Playground for exploring several face detection algorithms using technologies such as
+  * OpenCV
+  * JavaCV
+  * ANN (Artificial Neural Networks)